namdy0429/namdy0429.github.io/teaching/swe233-fall2025/project.md

 - **Academic Writing**: The report should be written in the style of introduction and related works sections of top-tier conference papers (e.g., ICSE, CHI).
 This means clear problem motivation, systematic literature review, and well-articulated contributions.

-**Deliverable**: Submit a 1-3 page report excluding references using the ACM LaTeX format.
+**Deliverable**: Submit a 1-3 page report using the ACM LaTeX format as a PDF file.
+The page limit excludes references, which should still be included in your submission.

 **Format Requirements:**
 - Use the [ACM Article Template](https://www.acm.org/publications/proceedings-template) with `\documentclass[sigconf,review]{acmart}`